 You Might Be at Risk for Cardiovascular Problems

 Studies have shown that vegetarians and vegans have significantly higher homocysteine levels, on average, than omnivores, putting them at significant risk for cardiovascular trouble.
-(30) This is possibly due to deficiencies in vitamin B12 and choline, which help keep homocysteine in check.
+(30) This is possibly due to nutrient deficiencies in vitamin B12 and choline, which help keep homocysteine in check.

 The Best Ways to Get More Gelatin: Bone Broth and Beyond